Parks and Recreation

 Lake Hudson Recreation Area

 Lake Hudson Recreation Area, located five miles southeast of Hudson, has 2,796 acres of recreational opportunities around Lake Hudson.
 The park offers premier muskie fishing, game hunting, camping, hiking and wildlife viewing.
 The terrain is gently rolling with a mixture of open brush land to mature hardwood forest, with some pockets of open meadows mixed in.
-A new beach area provides users an excellent place for sunbathing and swimming.
+A beach area provides users an excellent place for sunbathing and swimming.
 To view the park map click here: Lake Hudson Recreation Area Map.

 Lake Hudson has been designated a dark sky preserve for observation of the nighttime sky.
 The goal of creating this designation was to show that preserving night skies for enjoyment is fully compatible with other recreational uses.
 The Dark Sky Preserve Brochure explains in more detail what this unique feature is about.